msaby/puppet-lamp-stack-for-omeka/README.md

 2. Clone this repository.
 3. Create directory (new folder) "webroot" in the root directory of the clone.
 This will act as your root web folder.
-4. In terminal, change directory to the git repo root, and start the vagrant box with the following command:
+4. In terminal, change directory to the git repo root, and start the vagrant box with the following command (may take 1-2 minutes):

         $ vagrant up